StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * The complete inventory management for WooCommerce on all levels.
 * Multiple stock managers or warehouse employees with fully editable restriction controls (let your people see only the pages or features you want).
 * Customizable reporting and graphical overview of all WooCommerce stock movements.
-* Simple and very comfortable "stock taking".
+* Simple and very comfortable "stock-taking".
 Use paper counting and upload your results or simply scan your WooCommerce inventory using your phone.
 * Crucial stock forecasting for any business size and all this connected directly to our great stock central.
 * Direct uploads of your WooCommerce inventory levels to the most popular accounting software like Xero, Sage, QuickBooks, Zoho, FreeAgent or KashFlow.

 **When we say that the PRO ATUM plugin is limitless, we mean it!**

-**Our team is in for may extensions and plugin for WooCommerce.
+**Our team is in for many extensions and plugin for WooCommerce.
 Every active PRO subscriber will receive any work we develop entirely FREE for the whole time they use ATUM PRO.**

 **(CONFIRMED) Upcoming Plugins & Features:**